GTAmodding/gta3script-specs/SPECIFICATION.md

 A **script** is a unit of execution which containts its own *program counter*, *local variables* and *compare flag*.

+A **variable** is a storage location assigned to a *name*.
+This location holds a *data value* of specific *type*.

+There are global and local variables.
+The storage of **global variables** is shared across scripts.
+The storage of **local variables** is local to each script.

-A **command** is an operation to be performed by such a script during an instant of time.
+A **command** is an operation to be performed by a script.
 Commands may produce several *side-effects*.

 A possible side-effect of executing a command is to update the *compare flag*.
 The **compare flag** of a command is the boolean result it produces.

-The **compare flag** of a script is the compare flag of the its last executed statement.
+The **compare flag of a script** is the *compare flag* of the its last executed command.
+The *compare flag* is useful for conditionally changing the *flow of control*.

 The **program counter** of a script indicates its currently executing command.
 Unless a command changes the *program counter* explicitly, the counter goes from the first command to the next sequentially.
 A explicit change in the *program counter* is said to be a change in the *flow of control*.

 A command is said to perform a **jump** if it changes the *flow of control* irreversibly.

-A command is said to call a **subroutine** if it changes the *flow of control* but saves the current *program counter* in a stack to be restored shortly.
+A command is said to call a **subroutine** if it changes the *flow of control* but saves the current *program counter* in a stack to be restored later.

-A **variable** is a storage location assigned to a *name*.
-This location holds a *data value* of specific *type*.

-There are global and local variables.
-The storage of **global variables** is shared across scripts.
-The storage of **local variables** is local to each script.
+A command may **terminate** one or more scripts (including itself).
+A terminated script halts execution and cannot be seen by other scripts anymore.

+### Script Files

 A **script file** is a source file containing a sequence of commands.
 Those commands may be executed concurrently by multiple scripts.

 The **multi-file** is a collection of *script files*.
 Hereafter being the collection of *script files* being compiled.

+The **main script file** is the entry script file.
+This is where the first script (called the **main script**) starts execution.
+Compilation also begins here.

+Other script files are **required** to become part of the *multi-file* by the means of require statements within the *main script file*.
+Many kinds of script files may be *required*.

+A **main extension file** (or **foreign gosub file**) is a script file required by the means of a *GOSUB_FILE statement*.
+Other script files may be required from here as well.

+A **subscript file** is a script file required by the means of the *LAUNCH_MISSION statement*.
+A **subscript** is a script started by the same statement.

+A **mission script file** is a script file required by the means of the *LOAD_AND_LAUNCH_MISSION statement*.
+A **mission script** is a script started by the same statement.
+Only a single *mission script* may be running at once.

+Commands in the *main script file*, *main extension files* and *subscript files* shall not refer to labels in *mission script files*.
+A *mission script file* shall not refer to labels in other *mission script files*.

+The *main script file* is found in a unspecified manner.
+The other *script files* are found by recursively searching a directory with the same filename (excluding extension) as the *main script file*.
+This directory is in the same path as the *main script file*.
+The search for the *script files* should be case-insensitive.
+All *script files* must have a `.sc` extension.
+If multiple script files with the same name are found, behaviour is unspecified.

 ### Types